cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("checkpoint")`: Allows you to install packages as they existed on CRAN on a specific snapshot date as if you had a CRAN time machine.
+- `r github("o2r-project/containerit")` (GitHub only): Package R sessions, scripts, workspace directories, and R Markdown documents together with all dependencies to execute them in Docker containers.
 - `r pkg("dateback")`: Works like a virtual CRAN snapshot for source packages.
   It automatically downloads and installs 'tar.gz' files with dependencies, all of which were available on a specific day.